 One of the most common ways to preserve fertility is through the cryogenic freezing and storage of semen.
 These specimens may be thawed later and used for intrauterine insemination or in vitro fertilization.
 Men who desire sperm freezing need infectious disease screening and a physician order.
 It is easy to schedule an appointment for sperm freezing.
 We offer the procedure Monday through Friday at our Bedford office.
 If you don’t have a referring physician order, we are happy to set up an initial consultation with any one of our four physicians or our PA (physician assistant).

-For women who want to postpone parenthood, or about to undergo chemotherapy or radiation to the pelvis, they may undergo ovarian stimulation and egg retrieval (if time permits).
+Women who want to postpone parenthood, either because “it’s not the right time yet” or they are facing a serious medical illness which may impair their fertility, may undergo ovarian stimulation and egg retrieval.
 Their eggs will then be fertilized in a lab by mixing them with the partner's sperm (in vitro fertilization).
-The resulting embryos are then frozen and stored.
-The embryos may be thawed and transferred to the woman's uterus.
+The resulting embryos are frozen and stored, and then may be thawed and transferred to the woman's uterus.

-Just like embryo cryopreservation, a woman may undergo ovarian simulation and egg retrieval.
-But unlike embryo cryopreservation, the eggs are not fertilized before they are frozen.
+Unlike embryo cryopreservation, a woman may undergo ovarian stimulation and egg retrieval but the eggs are not fertilized before they are frozen.
 Eggs that survive the freeze-thaw process may then be fertilized later in the laboratory with the partner's or donor sperm.
-Embryos that develop will be placed into the woman's uterus.
+Embryos that develop will be frozen.
+When the woman is ready to conceive, a frozen embryo transfer is performed to place an embryo into her womb (uterus).
 Pregnancy rates using cryopreserved oocytes are similar to pregnancy rates from IVF using fresh oocytes due to recent advances in freezing technology.